Donald Trump Was Joking About China Investigating The Bidens, Says Jim Jordan

 “And if I were the Senate Majority Leader, I’d tell the House, ‘This is dead on arrival, we’re changing the rules, we are going to kill it before it even gets out of the cradle,'” he said, per Raw Story.

-Despite Fitton’s calls, McConnell previously said that he would have “no choice” but to take up articles impeachment if they passed the House and made it to the Senate, suggesting that he’s not willing to break the super-majority rule and will let the Senate vote on Trump’s impeachment.
+Despite Fitton’s calls, McConnell previously said that he would have “no choice” but to take up articles of impeachment if they passed the House and made it to the Senate, suggesting that he’s not willing to break the super-majority rule and will let the Senate vote on Trump’s impeachment.

 Delivered To Your INBOX